kylebd99/Galley.jl/README.md

+## Note: Galley.jl has been folded into Finch.jl!
+Future updates are occuring inside of that repository.

 # Overview
 Galley is a system for declarative sparse tensor algebra.
 It combines techniques from database query optimization with the flexible formats and execution of sparse tensor compilers, specifically the [Finch compiler](https://github.com/willow-ahrens/Finch.jl).
 Details about the theory and system design can be found in our paper [here](https://arxiv.org/abs/2408.14706).
 There are two main ways to interact with Galley:
 * Galley can be used as an optimizer for the array interface of [Finch.jl](https://github.com/finch-tensor/Finch.jl).